Generic name: pegvisomant [ peg-VIH-so-mant ]

 pain or irritation where the medicine was injected.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Usual Adult Dose for Acromegaly:

-Maintenance dose: 10 to 30 mg by subcutaneous injection daily.
+Maintenance dose: 10 to 30 mg subcutaneously once a day

 What other drugs will affect pegvisomant?

 Tell your doctor about all your current medicines and any you start or stop using, especially: